fdsayre/fdsayre.github.io/_posts/2025-03-25-2025-13-leaning-in-the-makerspace-with-rupaul.md

 Alex Usher in articles: [Why Education in IT Fields is Different](https://higheredstrategy.com/why-education-in-it-fields-is-different/)

 > And so the lesson here is this: IT work is a pretty specific type of work in which much store is put in learning-by-doing and formal credentials like degrees and diplomas are to some degree replaceable by micro-credentials.
 But most of the world of work doesn’t work that way.
 And as a result, it’s important not to over-generalize future trends in education based on what happens to work in IT.
 It’s *sui generis*.

+> Weeknotes are a habit I'm trying to cultivate where I share what I'm working on or thinking about, primarily in my professional life, without worrying too much about the ideas being fully formed.